 - 2. The following shall be the order of consideration in the filling of a vacancy: - a.
-All regular rural carriers included in Section 1 above based on the seniority of the carrier. - b.
-The residual vacancy shall be awarded to a regular rural carrier who has been approved for a mutual exchange at the office in accordance with Article 12.5.A.3.
-However, mutual exchanges may not be approved in an office to which a rural carrier has retreat rights or to an office that has excess rural carriers. - c.
+All regular rural carriers included in Section 1 above based on the seniority of the carrier. - The residual vacancy shall be awarded to a regular rural carrier who has been approved for a mutual exchange at the office in accordance with Article 12.5.A.3.

+- c.
 The residual vacancy shall be withheld when there are excess rural carriers for which there are not sufficient vacancies.
-The union will be notified of the location and reason, when management determines to withhold vacancies. - d.
-If a vacancy still exists, it shall be awarded to the part-time flexible rural carrier at the office with the longest period of service in the office as a part-time flexible rural carrier, who will be converted to a regular rural carrier.
-In no instance will a part-time flexible rural carrier have the right to refuse conversion to regular rural carrier. - e.
+The Union will be notified of the location and reason, when management determines to withhold vacancies. - d.
+If a vacancy still exists, it shall be awarded to the part-time flexible rural carrier at the office with the longest period of service in the office as a parttime flexible rural carrier, who will be converted to a regular rural carrier.
+In no instance will a parttime flexible rural carrier have the right to refuse conversion to regular rural carrier. - e.
 If a vacancy still exists, it shall be awarded to a substitute rural carrier at the post office where the vacancy exists.
 The vacancy shall be awarded to the substitute applicant having accrued the longest period of continuous service as a substitute rural carrier and auxiliary rural carrier in that office, unless another substitute rural carrier is deemed to be substantially better qualified.
 Such continuous service is that which occurred immediately prior to the appointment. - f.
 Consideration shall be given to a former substitute of that office who accepted appointment as a regular rural carrier at another office between July 21, 1981, and November 12, 1986.
-(See

-Memorandum of Understanding #3, page 58.)
+(See Memorandum of Understanding #3, page 57.)